List of unproduced television projects based on Marvel Comics: Thor / The Incredible Hulk

 In 1988, Thor appeared in the live action television film The Incredible Hulk Returns, which was meant to be a pilot episode for a live action Thor series.
 Thor was played by Eric Allan Kramer, and Donald Blake by Steve Levitt.

 Daredevil / The Incredible Hulk

 As was the case with The Incredible Hulk Returns, the 1989 telefilm The Trial of the Incredible Hulk also acted as a backdoor television pilot for a series for Daredevil, but went unproduced for unknown reasons.
 Rex Smith portrayed Matt Murdock / Daredevil in the pilot.

 She-Hulk

-She-Hulk was announced as co-star of an October 1989 made-for-TV film headlining the Incredible Hulk, the third reunion/sequel to the live-action Incredible Hulk series with Bill Bixby and Lou Ferrigno reprising their roles.
+She-Hulk was announced as co-star of an October 1989 made-for-TV film headlining the Incredible Hulk, the 3rd reunion/sequel to the live-action Incredible Hulk series with Bill Bixby and Lou Ferrigno reprising their roles.
 Although no specific title or actress was announced, in early July of that year it was still firmly expected to air that autumn.
 A third Hulk telefilm did appear in February 1990 without any additional Marvel character adapted.
 A year later, a proposed She-Hulk series for the ABC network was "dead."
-In August 2019, a different She-Hulk series was announced for Disney+, set in the Marvel Cinematic Universe.